-Commuters drive to work and to polling stations Nov.
-8, 2020, in Washington.
-(CNS/Tyler Orsburn)
+Commuters drive to work and to polling stations in Washington Nov.
+8, 2016.
+(CNS photo/Tyler Orsburn)

 More than 600 faith leaders are urging the U.S. Environmental Protection Agency to accelerate its next round of pollution reduction standards for combustion-engine cars and trucks all while the auto industry races to expand their fleets of electric vehicles.